-- We are subject to a wide range of product regulatory and safety, consumer, worker safety and environmental laws and regulations. - Changes in laws and regulations concerning the use of telecommunication bandwidth could increase our costs and adversely impact our business.
+- We are subject to anti-corruption, anti-bribery, anti-money laundering, economic sanctions, export control, and similar laws.
+Non- compliance with such laws can subject us to criminal or civil liability and harm our business, revenues, financial condition and results of operations. - We are subject to a wide range of product regulatory and safety, consumer, worker safety and environmental laws and regulations. - Changes in laws and regulations concerning the use of telecommunication bandwidth could increase our costs and adversely impact our business. - We are subject to a wide range of privacy and data security laws, regulations and other legal obligations.